jarenofcalifornia/MicroMegas/README.md

 ----Sometimes the karma~ object does not initialize, and one must open the patch and reinitialize the object. <br>
 ----Sometimes a MIDI note does not properly release.
 Workaround: trigger a number of voices greater than the max setting in the "Voice" param.

-Micromegas is based on by Robert Henke's Granualtor II synthesizer, and Robert Constazo and Raja's karma~ live-sampler.
+Micromegas is based on by Robert Henke's Granualtor II synthesizer, and Robert Constanzo and Raja's karma~ live-sampler.
 Both were released for free.
 Thanks guys.